SumitGorai01/TechieBlog/Readme.md

 Docker Setup✅

 Run the application in a containerized environment using Docker.
 Prerequisites Docker desktop installed

-1 Build the Docker Image and run all this command in terminal:-

-docker build . -t my-crypto
+1 Build the Docker Image and run all this command in terminal:- docker build . -t techieblog

-2 Run the Container
+2 Run the Container:-

-docker run -p 3000:3000 your-app-name
+docker run -p 5173:5173 your-app-name

-Replace 3000:3000 with : as needed.
+Replace 5173:5173 with : as needed.

 ### 3. Setting Up Appwrite Keys for Contributors
 To contribute to the TechieBlog project, you need to set up your own Appwrite instance and obtain the required keys.
 Follow these steps: